 |8+||The upper stratosphere of Resources is basically when you start to have only the most tenuous connection to the reality of a street-level urban gothic horror game such as WoD represents. |

 You are probably far more interested in what’s happening in D.C, London, Shanghai, Dubai or Davos than down the street.
-You probably own homes in a dozen other cities, and are kept busy 24/7 making decisions that impact the lives of thousands of people.
+Your friends are in Monaco or the Bahamas – not down the street.
+You probably own a private jet, a super yacht and property in at least a dozen other cities, and are kept busy 24/7 making decisions that impact the lives of thousands of people.

 As such, characters with Resources 8 are more of a NPC thing than a potential PC narrative arc.